Kagebounshin/tictactoe-milestoneProjectNr2/README.md

         - When either of the players or the computer wins, a modal fade in with a text that says who has won or if there was a 'Tie' or if the timer has run out.
         - Underneath the gameboard there is a scoreboard, if you win you'll get one point, if it's a 'Tie' the scoreboard remains unchanged.
     6. I want to restart the game when the game is finished.
-        - No mather the out come of the game, a modal will fade in.
+        - No matter the out come of the game, a modal will fade in.
 At the bottom of the modal is a "Play Again" button, click the button, and the game restarts.
 ---

 ## Game Testing